rhcreynold/workshop-operator-lab-guide/README.md

 And that's it.
 The project documentation is running on your server on port 8080.
 Happy contributing!

-To run multiple workshops at once, or run on a nonstandard port:
+## Running multiple workshops at once, or runining on a nonstandard port:

 ```
 $ sudo hack/run.sh <WORKSHOP-NAME> start <PORT>
 ```

-To stop a workshop:
+## Stopping a workshop:

 ```
 $ sudo hack/run.sh <WORKSHOP-NAME> stop